In this amazing birds list, you’ll meet some of the most incredible members of the bird world.

 Condors are large, majestic birds found in the New World.
 Using their huge wings, they soar over their mountainous habitats in search of carrion.

-Despite being members of the family Cathartidae (the New World vultures) condors have somehow managed to avoid the negative image associated with their cousins.
+Despite being members of the family Cathartidae (the New World vulture family) condors don’t seem to have acquired the somewhat negative reputation of their cousins.

 There are two species of condor: the Andean condor and the California condor.
-The Andean condor is one of the world’s largest flying birds, and has a wingspan reaching 3.5 m (11 ft 6 in).
+The Andean condor is one of the world’s largest flying birds, with a wingspan that reaches 3.5 m (11 ft 6 in).

 Cranes – Long-Legged High-Flyers

-The sarus crane is the tallest flying bird, and the Eurasian crane is one of the highest-flying birds, having been recorded at altitudes of up to 33,000 ft.
+The sarus crane is the tallest flying bird, while the Eurasian crane is one of the highest-flying birds, having been recorded at altitudes of up to 33,000 ft.
 (10,000 m).

 Crows – Brainy Birds, Not Birdbrains